gregwhitaker/ignition/iam/README.md

 ##Readonly Accounts
 Configures groups and roles for readonly accounts.

-The readonly role has readonly access to the AWS API.
+* The readonly role has readonly access to the AWS API.

 ###setup-readonly-role
+Creates a role with readonly access to the AWS API.

+	$ ./setup-readonly-role.sh

+###teardown-readonly-role
+Removes the readonly role.

+	$ ./teardown-readonly-role.sh

 ###setup-readonly-group
+Creates a group with the readonly role assigned to it by default.

+	$ ./setup-readonly-group.sh

+###teardown-readonly-group
+Removes the readonly group.

+	$ ./teardown-readonly-group.sh